The bungalows have a small, detailed scale where the construction and materials used are visible. Large structures are inappropriate.

 The Land Use Planning Ordinance & City of Cape Town Integrated Zoning Scheme

-Overlay Zones Chapter 6 Scenic Drive Overlay Zones: Properties abutting Victoria Road lying within the Clifton, Glen Beach and Bakoven areas are subject to “Scenic drive” regulations.
-Nothing shall be built, constructed, erected, fixed or placed whether permanently or temporarily on land which abuts the lower side of a scenic drive so as to project above the nearest point on the abutting pedestrian footway.
+Properties abutting Victoria Road lying within the Clifton, Glen Beach and Bakocen areas are subject to "Scenic Drive" regulations.
+Nothing shall be built, constructed, erected, fixed or placed whether permanently or temporarily on land which abutts the lower side of a scenic drive so as to project avoce the nearest point on the abutting pedestrian footway.
 Any vehicle parking area on the same land shall be 2m below the same point.
-Fencing along the Scenic drive also needs to comply with certain design parameters.
+Fencing along the Scenic Drive also needs to comply with centrain design parameters.

-– Infrastructure covering 50 square meters of more
+- Infrastructure covering 50 square meters or more

-– Where such expansion will result in an increase in the development footprint of such facilities.
+- Where such expansion will result in an increase in the development footprint of such facilites.

-The excavation, moving, removal, depositing or compacting of soil, sand rock or rubble covering an area exceeding 5 cubic metres within a distance of 100 metres inland of the high-water mark of the sea.
+The excavation, moving, removal, depositing or compacting of soil, sand rock or rubble covering an area exceeding 5 cubic meters within a distance of 100 meters inland of the high-water mark of the sea.

 Where such activities are proposed, the authorization of the Department of Environmental Affairs and Development Planning is required before any work is carried out.